-- More Traffic Means More Leads – The increase of traffic, brought on by well placed nofollow links, means more leads that can be turned into conversions.
-If your website has been properly optimized, and the right conversions opportunities are in place, the traffic from nofollow links can definitely be profitable.
+- More Traffic Means More Leads - The increase of traffic, brought on by well-placed nofollow links, means more leads that can be turned into conversions.
+If your website has been properly optimized, and the right conversion opportunities are in place, the traffic from nofollow links can definitely be profitable.

 - Brand Building - Press release sites such as PRNewswire and PRWeb got crushed with Panda 4.0, and all links coming from these sites are nofollow links.
 It's debatable whether to use press releases for SEO, but I think it's still a great way to build great brand links.

 A "nofollow" link is a link that simply has an extra attribute to it using the rel="nofollow" tag.
 Here's an example: